San Fernando De Bexar Cathedral

 Backstory and Context

-Built between 1728 and 1749, the San Fernando Cathedral was first known as Church of Nuestra Señora de la Candelaria y Guadalupe.
-It served as the parish church of Villa San Fernando de Bexar, which was the first civil settlement in Texas when it was ruled as a province of Spain.
-The church was renamed San Fernando Cathedral after 13th century Spanish ruler Ferdinand III of Castile.
+The church was renamed San Fernando Cathedral in honor of 13th century Spanish ruler Ferdinand III of Castile.
 The church was originally built by settlers from the Canary Islands and then expanded in the Gothic Revival style under the direction of architect Francois P. Giraud in 1868.
 The church became the seat of the Archdiocese of San Antonio.

 San Fernando Cathedral played an integral role in the Battle of the Alamo: in 1836, Mexican General Antonio Lopez de Santa Anna declared the beginning of the blockade by raising a flag from the tower of the cathedral.
 According to the National Park Service, "James Bowie, defender of the Alamo, was married in the original chapel and local tradition maintains that the remains of the defenders of the Alamo are buried in the new section of the cathedral."